-Three-particle systems with resonant sub-processes in a finite volume
+Three-particle systems with resonant subprocesses in a finite volume

-Raúl A. Briceño, 1, 2, \ Maxwell T. Hansen, 3, † and Stephen R. Sharpe 4, ‡
+Raúl A. Briceño,^{1,2,} Maxwell T. Hansen,^{3,†} and Stephen R. Sharpe^{4,‡}

-1 Thomas Jefferson National Accelerator Facility, 12000 Jefferson Avenue, Newport News, VA 23606, USA
+1Thomas Jefferson National Accelerator Facility,

+12000 Jefferson Avenue, Newport News, Virginia 23606, USA

-2 Department of Physics, Old Dominion University, Norfolk, Virginia 23529, USA 3 Theoretical Physics Department, CERN, 1211 Geneva 23, Switzerland 4 Physics Department, University of Washington, Seattle, WA 98195-1560, USA (Dated: September 26, 2018)
+2Department of Physics, Old Dominion University, Norfolk, Virginia 23529, USA

+3Theoretical Physics Department, CERN, 1211 Geneva 23, Switzerland

+4Physics Department, University of Washington, Seattle, Washington 98195-1560, USA

+(Received 29 October 2018; published 30 January 2019)

-Previous work has developed a relativistic, model-independent three-particle quantization condition, but only under the assumption that the two-particle K matrices, which enter in sub-processes, do not have poles [1-3].
-Here we lift this restriction, determining the quantization condition for identical scalar particles with a G-parity symmetry in the case that the two-particle K matrix has a pole in the kinematic regime of interest.
-This quantization condition involves unphysical infinite-volume scattering quantities, and we show how these are related to the physical three-to-three scattering amplitude by integral equations.
-This work opens the door to study processes $a_2 \to \rho \pi \to \pi \pi \pi$ , in which the $\rho$ is rigorously treated as a resonance state.
+In previous work, we have developed a relativistic, model-independent three-particle quantization condition, but only under the assumption that no poles are present in the two-particle K matrices that appear as scattering subprocesses [M. T. Hansen and S. R. Sharpe, Phys.
+Rev. D 90, 116003 (2014); M. T. Hansen and S. R. Sharpe, Phys.
+Rev. D 92, 114509 (2015); R. A. Briceño et al., Phys.
+Rev. D 95, 074510 (2017).].
+Here we lift this restriction, by deriving the quantization condition for identical scalar particles with a G-parity symmetry, in the case that the two-particle K matrix has a pole in the kinematic regime of interest.
+As in earlier work, our result involves intermediate infinite-volume quantities with no direct physical interpretation, and we show how these are related to the physical three-to-three scattering amplitude by integral equations.
+This work opens the door to study processes such as $a_2 \rightarrow \rho \pi \rightarrow \pi \pi \pi$, in which the ρ is rigorously treated as a resonance state.